We no longer grow this plant.

 Companion Plants Canna (Canna); Lilyturf (Liriope); Bush Daisy (Euryops); Agapanthus (Agapanthus); Rose (Rosa)

-Care Thrives in organically rich, well-drained soils; tolerates clay.
+Care Instructions Thrives in organically rich, well-drained soils; tolerates clay.
 Best with some shade in hot summer regions.
 Water deeply, regularly during first growing season to establish an extensive root system; reduce frequency once established.
 Remove spent flower stalks and old foliage as new leaves emerge.
 Divide if needed in early spring.

 Lore In New Zealand, the berries of Dianella are considered bush food by indigenous cultures.